Project-Somedays/Project-Somedays.github.io/_posts/2025-05-25-WCCChallenge2025Week21-17Squares.md

 Join The Birb's Nest Discord community! [https://discord.gg/g5J6Ajx9Am](https://discord.gg/g5J6Ajx9Am)

+## 🎯Stretch Goals🎯:
+- Make the cube actually move with the mouse so the user can jostle it about

 ## 🎓Lessons Learned🎓
-- Cannon.js is just like all the other physics engines I've tried...
+- Cannon.js is pretty much just like all the other physics engines I've tried...
 Hooray!
+You just have to add objects into the world and tell the world to update each cycle and then set your visuals by its corresponding physics sim object 🥰

 # 🪵Dev Log🪵